Electronic Precision Instruments Trading License in Dubai: Cost and Requirements

 The free zone structure removes the need for a local Emirati partner, allowing foreign nationals to retain full control of their business and profits, which is a significant draw for international investors entering the UAE market for the first time.

-The core documentation required to apply for this licence typically includes passport copies of all shareholders and directors, a business plan, a No Objection Certificate where applicable, and completed application forms provided by the free zone authority.
-Depending on the nature of the instruments being traded, additional regulatory approvals from relevant UAE authorities may be required prior to licence issuance.
+The core documentation required to apply for this license typically includes passport copies of all shareholders and directors, a business plan, a No Objection Certificate where applicable, and completed application forms provided by the free zone authority.
+Depending on the nature of the instruments being traded, additional regulatory approvals from relevant UAE authorities may be required prior to license issuance.

-The free zone registration process follows a structured sequence: business name reservation, activity selection, document submission, payment of applicable fees, and licence issuance.
-For straightforward applications, the typical timeline from submission to receiving the licence ranges from five to ten working days.
+The free zone registration process follows a structured sequence: business name reservation, activity selection, document submission, payment of applicable fees, and license issuance.
+For straightforward applications, the typical timeline from submission to receiving the license ranges from five to ten working days.

 Facility and Visa Requirements